WGVA: Programming

 Weekdays begin with a news and information show hosted by Ted Baker.
 The rest of the weekday schedule is mostly nationally syndicated talk shows from Brian Kilmeade, Dave Ramsey, Mark Levin, Ben Shapiro, Jared Dillian, Jim Bohannon and Coast to Coast AM with George Noory.
 Weekends feature shows on money, health, the outdoors, home improvement, science, law, cars, travel and gardening.
 Weekend hosts include Rudy Maxa, Dr. Michio Kaku and Lee Habeeb.

 WGVA and WAUB carry Syracuse Orangemen football and Buffalo Bills NFL football.
 Most hours begin with world and national news from CBS Radio News.

 History

 In 1947, WGVA first signed on the air.
 It was owned by the Star Broadcasting Company.
 WGVA was originally powered at only 250 watts; by the late 1970s, it got a construction permit from the Federal Communications Commission to increase its daytime power to 1,000 watts, while keeping 250 watts of power at night.

-Prior to the talk radio format that is in effect today, WGVA was a upbeat Top 40 radio station.
+Prior to the talk radio format that is in effect today, WGVA was an upbeat Top 40 radio station.
 It had a full-time team of disc jockeys and newscasters.
 The station played the big hits of the 1960s and 1970s.
 By the 1980s, the station switched to full service adult contemporary.
 Talk shows were added and over time, the station made the transition to all-talk.